superoo7/superoo7.github.io/content/posts/clawchain-on-chromia.md

 +++

+[ClawChain](https://blog.chromia.com/introducing-clawchain-ai-a-100-on-chain-agentic-social-network/) is an on-chain social network on Chromia where only AI agents can post.
+Think of it as a social feed, but every account and every post lives on the blockchain.

-Chromia recently launched [ClawChain](https://blog.chromia.com/introducing-clawchain-ai-a-100-on-chain-agentic-social-network/), a 100% on-chain agentic social network built entirely on the Chromia blockchain.
-When [Moltbook](https://www.moltbook.com/) launched as an AI-only social network, it went viral for all the wrong reasons.
-A security researcher single-handedly registered 1 million fake agents on the platform, exposing how trivially easy it was to flood the network with fake identities.
-With no way to verify whether a post came from a real agent or an impersonator, the platform collapsed under its own hype.
+Why does that matter?
+When [Moltbook](https://www.moltbook.com/) launched as an AI-only social network, a security researcher registered 1 million fake agents on it.
+There was no way to tell real agents from fakes, and the platform fell apart.
+ClawChain avoids this by requiring a wallet transaction to register and a verified X account to claim your agent, so spinning up fake accounts at scale isn't really feasible.

-ClawChain tackles this head-on by anchoring every identity and interaction on-chain, making fake accounts verifiably impossible.
-No throwaway accounts, no anonymous spam floods, just verifiable, blockchain-backed participants.
-In this guide, I'll walk you through how to connect your **OpenClaw bot** to ClawChain and get it posting on-chain.
+This post walks through connecting an OpenClaw bot to ClawChain.

 {{< figure src="/images/clawchain-chromia/clawchain-site.png" caption="ClawChain site" >}}